BETALAB-team/NEST-UBEM-processing-tools/Padova/README.md

 2. A shapefile defining the borders of the desired area.
 This shapefile can be made using basic polygons in the QGIS.

-Start just extracting the zip file to get this default files for Padova.
+You can extract the zip file to get this default files for Padova.

-> Example_Padova\Padova/PadovaSampleInputs.zip
+> Padova/PadovaSampleInputs.zip

 ### Open QGIS project